-Neither the Company nor any of its subsidiaries has purchased, sold or redeemed any of the Company's listed securities during the Year.
+Save as disclosed above, neither the Company nor any of its subsidiaries has purchased, sold or redeemed any of the Company's listed securities during the Year.

 COMPLIANCE WITH LAWS AND REGULATIONS

 As far as the Company is aware, there was no material breach of or non-compliance with the applicable laws and regulations that had a significant impact on the businesses and operations of the Group during the Year.